erhant/halo2-vectordb/README.md

 `VectorDBChip` implements basic vector database functionality over a set of vectors.
 Similar to `DistanceChip`, it requires a `FixedPointChip` to operate over quantized values.
 It exposes the following functions:

-- `nearest_vector` is given a set of vectors and a query vector, and finds the vector that is most similar to the query w.r.t. a given distance function.
+- `nearest_vector` takes a set of vectors and a query vector, and finds the vector that is most similar to the query w.r.t. a given distance function.
 It also returns an indicator (i.e. one-hot encoded vector that indicates the index of the result vector) which may be used at later steps.
-- `merkle_commitment` commits to a set of vectors using a Merkle tree with Poseidon hashes.
+- `merkle_commitment` takes a set of vectors, and commits to them using a Merkle tree with Poseidon hashes.
 If the given set does not include power-of-two many elements, it will pad zeros to the remaining leaves.
+In our scenario, we only need the entire vector or none at all, and for that reason we do not care about committing to elements within the vector.
+As such, we first hash the entire vector, and then treat that hash as the leaf node.
-- `kmeans` is given a set of vectors, a `K` parameter to determine the number of centroids and an `I` parameter to determine the number of iterations.
+- `kmeans` takes a set of vectors, a `K` constant to determine the number of centroids and an `I` constant to determine the number of iterations.
 K-means usually is an iterative algorithm that terminates when the centroids are no more updated; however, such a control-flow is not possible in a zk-circuit.
 Therefore, the `I` parameter determines a fixed number of iterations.

-We also have a trait `FixedPointVectorInstructions` and implement it for the `FixedPointChip`, which are simple utility functions to quantize and dequantize vectors.
+We also have a trait `FixedPointVectorInstructions` and its implementation for the `FixedPointChip`, which are simple utility functions to quantize and dequantize vectors.

 <!-- ## Demonstration